How to plant flowering bulbs

-A big-ish pot.
-We recommend one that's at around 40cm width and 30cm height.
-Make sure it's got drainage holes at the bottom
+- A big-ish pot.
+You want one that’s at least 30cm tall to get the best results.
+Make sure it’s got drainage holes in the bottom too.

-1. Fill the bottom of the pot with your broken pot shards (it’s not totally necessary, but it helps water drain through better)
+1. Fill the bottom of the pot with broken pot shards or stones (helps with drainage)

-2. Add 5 cm of compost on top of the shards.
+2. Add 10cm of compost to the pot

-4. Cover the bulbs with another 5cm of compost.
+4. Cover the bulbs with 5cm of compost and…

 8. Cover with another layer of compost (about 5cm)